Interpreting Knowledge Graph Relation Representation from Word Embeddings: From analogies to knowledge graph relations

-\keybullet{Relatedness:} The relatedness of two words can be defined in terms of the words with which both co-occur similarly ($\sS \!\in\! \sD$), which define the \textit{nature} of relatedness, e.g. \textit{milk} and \textit{cheese} are related by $\sS\!=\!\{$\textit{dairy}, \textit{breakfast}, ...$\}$; and $|\sS|$ reflects the \textit{strength} of relatedness.
-Since PMI vector components corresponding to $\sS$ are similar (Fig \ref{fig:relation_rel}), embeddings of ``\textit{$\sS$-related}'' words \ul{have similar components in the subspace $\sV_{\sS}$} that spans the projected PMI vector dimensions corresponding to $\sS$.
-The rank of $\sV_{\sS}$ might be expected to reflect relatedness strength.
-In general, relatedness is a weaker, more variable relation than similarity, its limiting case with $\sS \!=\! \sD$ and rank($\sV_{\sS}) \!=\! d$.
+\keybullet{Relatedness:} The relatedness of two words can be considered in terms of the words $\mathcal{S} \!\subseteq\! \mathcal{E}$ with which both co-occur similarly. $\mathcal{S}$ defines the \textit{nature} of relatedness, e.g.~\textit{milk} and \textit{cheese} are related by $\mathcal{S}\!=\!\{$\textit{dairy}, \textit{breakfast}, ...$\}$; and $|\mathcal{S}|$ reflects the \textit{strength} of relatedness.
+Since PMI vector components corresponding to $\mathcal{S}$ are similar (Fig~\ref{fig:relation_rel}), embeddings of \textit{$\mathcal{S}$-related} words \ul{have similar components in the subspace $\sV_{\mathcal{S}}$} that spans the projected PMI vector dimensions corresponding to $\mathcal{S}$.
+The rank of $\sV_{\mathcal{S}}$ is thus anticipated to reflect relatedness strength.
+Relatedness can be seen as a weaker and more variable generalisation of similarity, its limiting case where $\mathcal{S} \!=\! \mathcal{E}$, hence rank($\sV_{\mathcal{S}}) \!=\! d_e$.

-\keybullet{Context-shift:} In the context of word embeddings, \textit{analogy} typically refers to \textit{relational similarity} \citep{turney2006similarity, gladkova2016analogy}.
-More specifically, the relations within analogies that give a \ul{common vector offset between word embeddings} require related words to have a common difference between their distributions of co-occurring words, defined as a \textit{context-shifts} (see S\ref{sec:bg_words}).
-These relations are strictly 1-to-1 and include an aspect of \textit{relatedness} due to the word associations in common (Fig \ref{fig:relation_case}).
-A \textit{specialisation} relation is a context-shift in which context is only added (Fig \ref{fig:relation_special}).